evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md.txt

 A docstring is not the same as a comment (created by `#`).
 A docstring is not ignored by Python but is an integral part of the thing it is documenting (the module and the class in this case).
 For example, we read docstrings to help text for [API documentation](../../../Evennia-API.md); we could not do that with comments.
 ```
 The real file is much longer but we can ignore the multi-line strings (`""" ... """`).
-These serve
-as documentation-strings, or _docstrings_ for the module (at the top) and the `class` below.
+These serve as documentation-strings, or _docstrings_ for the module (at the top) and the `class` below.

-Below the module doc string we have the import.
+Below the module doc string we have the _import_.
 In this case we are importing a resource
 from the core `evennia` library itself.
 We will dive into this later, for now we just treat this
 as a black box.

-Next we have an empty `class` named `ObjectParent`.
-It doesn't do anything, its only code (except the docstring) is `pass` which means, well, to pass and don't do anything.
-Since it also doesn't _inherit_ from anything, it's just an empty container.
-We will not concern ourselves with it for this tutorial.

-The `class` named `Object`_ inherits_ from `ObjectParent` and  `DefaultObject`.
-Since we see that `ObjectParent` is empty, what is interesting is `DefaultObject`.
-Again, the  `Object` class doesn't
-actually do anything on its own right now, but because of it being a child of `DefaultObject`, it's actually providing a lot of functionality!
-If this is confusing, read on.
+The `class` named `Script` _ inherits_ from `DefaultScript`.
+As you can see `Script` is pretty much empty.
+All the useful code is actually in `DefaultScript` (`Script` _inherits_ that code unless it _overrides_ it with same-named code of its own).

-We will get back to this module in the [next lesson](./Beginner-Tutorial-Learning-Typeclasses.md).
-First we need to do a little detour to understand what a 'class', an 'object' or 'instance' is.
+We need to do a little detour to understand what a 'class', an 'object' or 'instance' is.
 These are fundamental things to understand before you can use Evennia efficiently.
 ```{sidebar} OOP

 Classes, objects, instances and inheritance are fundamental to Python.
 This and some other concepts are often clumped together under the term Object-Oriented-Programming (OOP).